Fugitive From Justice Writ Prevented Extradition

 Discharged and dismissed

-Client had been scared and on the run from a felony probation for 8 years.
+Client had been scared and on the run from her felony probation for 8 years.
+She was afraid the court would give her prison time for violating her probation so badly and for absconding for so long.
 She knew she had unfinished business with the court but carried on with her life hoping she could build a family and a future anyway.
 During those 8 years she had put her old ways behind her, had become a mother and begun a career as a teacher.
 Eventually she was arrested as a passenger in a traffic stop and brought before the court.
 We showed that despite there being an active warrant for her arrest for 8 years, the sheriff’s department did not do enough to try to get her into custody.
+Even though they had had good addresses on her, they had never come out and attempted to serve the warrant.
+Public policy requires that the sheriff at least try to serve such warrants.
+Letting cases languish without making good faith efforts to get the defendant back into custody is disfavored by the courts because it prevents people from being able to put their cases behind them.
+Courts recognize that many will not voluntarily turn themselves in on active warrants.
 The judge agreed, recalled the warrant and set the case for hearing.
-Upon hearing we presented witnesses of her character, life changes and testimony that she had been in Dallas the whole time.
-The judge discharged the case through non-adjudication of her deferred.
-Case dismissed.
+At her motion to proceed to adjudication hearing we presented witnesses of our client’s character, life changes and testimony that she had been in Dallas the whole time.
+The judge discharged the case through non-adjudication of her deferred and the case was dismissed.

 DUI and DWI